gzachariadis/Android/README.md

 # Android

-This repository is used as a virtual storage space for everything I have managed to track down and use over the years, in my effort of creating, optimizing and maintaining my Android Phone.
+A virtual storage space for my configuration regarding my Android Phone.

 This is for personal use only.
-Don't expect frequent updates, don't bother me with issues about this repository and feel free to copy whatever you see fit from this onto your own configuration.
+Don't expect frequent updates.

+Feel free to copy whatever you think fits onto your own configuration.

 ## Device